 Finally, and as most people who have played the game eventually figure out, its overall balance leaves much to be desired.
 There are methods in the game by which one can quickly earn thousands upon thousands of gold pieces with only a few minutes of work, which they can then turn around and spend on training with one of the game's many NPCs who offer it, maxing out their skills and levels in mere minutes while doing so manually could take many, many hours.
 One can also boost their stats to absurd levels through clever use of alchemy, brewing potions that last for days of game time and grant thousands of points in Strength, Luck or whatever stat they may wish to boost (in a game where the normal statistic maximum is 100).
 One can even give themselves a 100% Chameleon effect through clever armor enchantments and effectively make themselves untouchable, as no NPC will even attempt to attack a target they cannot see.
 While it can be amusing to see just how far the game can be pushed in this direction, it does considerably dampen the immersion factor that Elder Scrolls seems to pride itself on.

 Regardless of its faults, however, Elder Scrolls was a monumental step forward for both the franchise and for CRPGs on the whole.
 It's amazingly realized world, intriguing storyline and dense lore set a new standard for the genre, and for many console players whose genre exposure was primarily limited to the more linear, anime-esque fare of Japanese RPGs, it was a very drastic change of pace.
-While it may not be the best-balanced experience or hold up quite as well as its sequels (or arguably even its prequels), its dense lore, amazing story and immersive narrative design ensure Morrowind is nevertheless a game of interest for any serious genre fan.
+While it may not be the best-balanced experience or have the same gameplay hook as its sequels (or arguably even its prequels), its dense lore, amazing story and immersive narrative design ensure Morrowind is nevertheless a game of interest for any serious genre fan.

 Developer: Bethesda Game Studios